-Advanced Welding Institute does not allow incompletes or repetition of courses within the program or remedial courses.
+Advanced Welding Institute does not allow

+incompletes, repetition of courses within the program or remedial courses.

-Students are required to complete the Structural Welding or Combination Structural and Pipe Welding Program within 150% of the program length.
+Students are required to complete Structural Welding or Combination Structural and Pipe Welding within 150% of the program length.

-AWI keeps a thorough record of students' progress where grades and certifications achieved are recorded and become part of a student's permanent file.
+AWI keeps a thorough record of student's progress where grades and certifications achieved are recorded and become part of the student's permanent file.